 Here’s a guide for starters & beginners to ace freelance interviews.

-• No hiring manager wants to hire a freelancer who cannot deliver project on time.
+• No hiring manager wants to hire a freelancer who cannot deliver a project on time.

-• Your chances of getting the project are skyrocketed if your work habits matches with theirs.
+• Your chances of getting the project are skyrocketed if your work habits match with theirs.

-• You can also expect questions geared toward you project management skills.
+• You can also expect questions geared toward your project management skills.

 • You will have to demonstrate that how you’re going to finish the project on time & what will be your execution plan.

 • You need to be able to convince them that you’re able to meet their timeline, even though you’re managing multiple projects.

 Bottom Line: Tell the hiring manager about your prior commitments, if needed.

 Also, keep realistic timelines.